 - Example problems and tutorials.

-- Encyclopaedia of chemical engineering equipment
+- Encyclopedia of chemical engineering equipment (University of Michigan)

 - Design projects for Thermodynamics (University of West Virginia)